 Breakfast (in flight), Dinner

 Touch down in London, England’s magnificent capital.
-After clearing customs and collecting your bags, look for the Hotel by Bus desk.
+After clearing customs and collecting your bags, look for the Hotel by Bustransportation.
 They will be providing your transfer to your hotel.
 This afternoon is free to explore London on your own or relax in your hotel room.
-Meet your fellow travelers at a Welcome Dinner this evening.
+Meet your fellow travelers at a welcome dinner this evening.

 To Buckingham and beyond, take to London’s streets like a local